nosdav/spec/README.md

 # NosDAV - Nostr Distributed Authoring and Versioning

-NosDAV is a distributed protocol that extends WebDAV, designed to be used in conjunction with the Nostr network.
+NosDAV is a distributed protocol similar to WebDAV, designed to be used in conjunction with the [Nostr](https://github.com/nostr-protocol/nostr) network.
 It provides a secure and efficient way to store files in the cloud using HTTP requests.
 The protocol includes a robust authentication mechanism that requires clients to send a signed Nostr event in a custom header to verify the authenticity of requests.
 By leveraging the power of Nostr and HTTP, NosDAV provides an innovative solution for secure cloud storage

 ## New Accounts